ulfschneider/markdown-it-echarts/README.md

 Notice how the `figcaption` is created from the `config.figcaption` property.

-It is possible to set the echarts renderer on a per-chart basis with `config.renderer` as well as for all charts in the `defaults.renderer` property.
+It is possible to set the ECharts renderer on a per-chart basis with `config.renderer` as well as for all charts in the `defaults.renderer` property.
 The renderer can be either `"canvas"` (default), or `"svg"`.

-The diagram types of all data series in the diagram are added as CSS class names to the echarts container.
+The diagram types of all data series in the diagram are added as CSS class names to the ECharts container.
 In the example above you see `echarts-container line`, because we are preparing a line chart.
 You can use that information for the CSS styling of your diagrams.

-The plugin will make your charts responsive by default, but it is important to start with proper `width` and `height` settings for the echarts container, othwerwise you end up with a container that does have zero width or zero height and you won´t be able to see any diagram.
+The plugin will make your charts responsive by default, but it is important to start with proper `width` and `height` settings for the ECharts container, othwerwise you end up with a container that does have zero width or zero height and you won´t be able to see any diagram.
 You can for example do something like:

 ```css
 .echarts-container {